revsystem/aansible_playbook_for_Rosetta_at_home_on_RaspberyPi/README.md

     then you see the below message. copy the account key string.

     ```shell
-    oll status: operation in progress
+    poll status: operation in progress
     poll status: operation in progress
     account key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ```